What Is Forex Trading and How Does It Work?

 If the price moved the opposite direction, that would be a $2,000 loss instead.

 If you've been wondering 'how does currency trading work?' in terms of CFD forex trading, this sums it up in a nutshell.
 The CFD trading meaning can be defined as a method used to speculate on price changes within the market without buying the currency.
-CFD forex trading is done widely in the world of trading, and despite our focus on currencies and the forex trading examples above, many traders use CFDs for a variety of asset classes, such as:
+CFD forex trading is widely used in the world of trading, and despite our focus on currencies and the forex trading examples above, many traders use CFDs for a variety of asset classes, such as:

 - Stocks